dcnicku/wti-brent-cointegration/README.md

 then check whether a mean reversion rule built on the estimate is profitable after transaction costs.

-**Headline result: the strategy appears to work, and doesn't.** The backtest returns a net Sharpe of 0.92 out of sample after 10bps costs, against 0.26 for buying and holding WTI.
-That number is not real.
-Decomposing the P&L shows that **94% of it is earned on the 4.8% of days when the futures contracts roll** — days on which the price series jumps for accounting reasons and no trader could have captured the move.
-Strip those days out and the Sharpe is **−0.21**.
+The backtest returns a net Sharpe of 0.92 out of sample after 10bps costs, against 0.26 when buying and holding WTI.
+Decomposing the P&L shows that 94% is earned on the 4.8% of days when the futures contracts roll and other financial instruments close.
+Remove those days out, Sharpe is −0.21.

-The finding of this project is the artefact, not the Sharpe.

 ---

 ## The question

 WTI and Brent are two grades of crude oil.
-They differ in sulphur content, density and where they are delivered, but they are close substitutes, so their prices are driven by the same global supply and demand.
-That suggests the gap between them should be temporary rather than permanent: when it widens without anything real changing, it should close again.
+They differ in sulphur, density and delivery, whilst being close substitutes, therefore prices are influenced by the same supply and demand.
+Therefore the gap between them should be temporary rather than permanent when it widens without it should close again.

-The trade that follows is market-neutral.
-Buy the cheap grade, sell the expensive one, in the proportion given by the hedge ratio.
-If crude rallies, both legs move together and largely cancel — the position is a bet on the gap, not on the oil price.
+The trade is to profit from the spread.
+Buy the cheap grade, sell the expensive one, in the proportion to the hedge ratio.
+If crude rises, both move together and largely cancel the position is a trade on the gap.

 **Why cointegration and not correlation.** Correlation is measured on returns and says nothing about whether the *level* gap closes.
 Two series can have